 It's one of the best and most underrated spectacles in the game of golf.
 It comes to Central Ohio in early June every year.
 Of course, I am talking about the U.S. Open Final Qualifier.

-The United States Open Golf Championship, one of the four major events on the men’s professional golf calendar, stands out among the rest, as it is truly an “open”.
-Almost 10,000 of the top golfers in the world registered for the national championship, which will be played in mid-June at The Country Club in Brookline, Mass.
-In a previous U.S. Open in Brookline, a player who was living across the street from the course and worked at sporting goods store was the winner of the championship.
-So seriously, this is truly an “open”.
+The U.S. Open - is one of the four major events on the men’s professional golf calendar.
+It stands out among the rest, as it is truly an “open."
+Annually almost 10,000 of the top golfers in the world register for the national championship, which will be played June 15-18 at The Los Angeles Country Club.
+In a previous U.S. Open, a player who was living across the street from the course and worked at sporting goods store was the winner of the championship.
+So seriously, this is truly an “open.”

-That list of 10,000 registrants is first cut down to around 100 through a series of qualifiers.
+That list of 10,000 registrants is first reduced to around 100 through a series of qualifiers.
 Only 60-70 of the most accomplished golfers are given exemptions into the championship.

-With the Memorial Tournament Presented by WorkDay being played the weekend before the qualifiers, it causes the U.S. Open qualifier in Central Ohio to be the most convenient qualifier site for top PGA TOUR pros.
-In just the last two years, popular players such as Rickie Fowler, Colin Morikawa, Adam Scott, Max Homa, and Joaquin Niemann have teed it up at this qualifier.
+With the Memorial Tournament Presented by WorkDay being played the weekend before the qualifiers, the U.S. Open qualifier in Central Ohio to be the most convenient qualifier site for top PGA TOUR pros.
+In just the last few years, popular players such as Rickie Fowler, Colin Morikawa, Adam Scott, Max Homa and Joaquin Niemann have teed it up at this qualifier.

 You’ll be sure to see some recognizable names, but the fact that the event is an “open” creates an interesting dynamic as well.
 PGA TOUR pros are commonly paired with PGA teaching professionals, mini-tour professionals, collegiate players, and sometimes, even local high school golfers.